sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 In each of these cases, it is clear that real power is manifested in every application of the name of Jesus.

 Points for further development:
-- John 5:43 - I am come in my Father's name: see all that the Father authorized the Son to do
 - John 10:25 - Christ did works in His Father's name
 - Mark 1:27 - He commanded the unclean spirits with authority